Vintage Western bootsMarch 27, 2015

 Different designs from plain to colourful patterns

 There were different types developed with the western, roper and classic.
-Basically, you can take your western boot in any way you want, high up to the calf, low down, just above the ankle and your toes can be square, round or pointed.
+Basically, you can take your vintage western boots in any way you want, high up to the calf, low down, just above the ankle and your toes can be square, round or pointed.

 They’ve been made of cowhide leather and still are, unless you like your cowboy boots made from manufactured material and that’s okay too.
 If you love animals, don’t go for the more adventurous and exotic leathers that have been used in the past.